Kevin Conroy

 Kevin Conroy (November 30, 1955 – November 10, 2022) was an American actor.
-He appeared in a variety of stage performances, television series, and television films, but earned worldwide fame for his voice portrayal of the DC Comics superhero Batman in various animated media, beginning with the acclaimed Batman: The Animated Series in 1992.
-Conroy went on to voice the character for multiple animated television series, feature films, and video games over the next three decades.
+He appeared in a variety of stage performances, television series, and television films.
+Conroy earned fame for voicing the DC Comics superhero Batman in various animated media, beginning with Batman: The Animated Series in 1992.
+Conroy went on to voice the character for dozens of animated television series, feature films, and video games over the next three decades.

 Early life

-Conroy was born on November 30, 1955, in Westbury, New York, into an Irish Catholic family.
+Kevin Conroy was born on November 30, 1955, in Westbury, New York, into an Irish Catholic family.
 He moved to Westport, Connecticut, when he was about 11 years old.
 He had three older siblings.
+Conroy held dual American and Irish citizenship.

 Due to the tumultuous environment in his home, Conroy lived with a family friend during his last year of high school.
 Conroy's father was an alcoholic and once attempted suicide while Conroy was in high school.
-In adulthood Conroy was estranged from his father for many years but reconciled shortly before his father's death.
-Conroy was at both his mother and his father's side when they died.
+In adulthood, Conroy was estranged from his father for many years but they reconciled shortly before his death.
+He was at both his mother's side and his father's side when they died.

-Conroy moved to New York City in 1973 when he earned a full scholarship to attend the Juilliard School's drama division, studying under actor John Houseman.
+Conroy moved to New York City in 1973 when he earned a full scholarship to attend the Juilliard School's drama division, studying under actor/director John Houseman.
 While there, he roomed with Robin Williams, who was in the same group as both Conroy and Kelsey Grammer.
-After graduating from Juilliard in 1978, he toured with Houseman's acting group The Acting Company, and the following year he went on the national tour of Ira Levin's Deathtrap.
+After graduating from Juilliard in 1978, he toured with Houseman's performing group The Acting Company, and the following year he went on the national tour of Ira Levin's Deathtrap.
 Conroy and his co-star Brian Bedford did not get along, and got into an on-stage brawl during the opening night performance of Deathtrap at the Kennedy Center.

 Career

 Theatre

-In 1980, after playing the role of Jerry Grove in the New York-based daytime soap opera Another World, Conroy moved out to California to pursue further work in television.
+In 1980, after playing the role of Jerry Grove in the New York City-based daytime soap opera Another World, Conroy moved out to California to pursue further work in television.
 Conroy became associated with the Old Globe Theatre in San Diego, California, where he performed in productions of Hamlet and A Midsummer Night's Dream.
-From 1980 to 1985, he acted in a variety of contemporary and classic theater pieces, including the Broadway productions of Edward Albee's adaptation of Lolita and Eastern Standard.
-He told The New York Times that, as a gay man living in New York in the time of the AIDS epidemic, he "went to so many funerals that I felt such a sense of obligation" to portray the character of a TV producer secretly living with AIDS in Eastern Standard.
+From 1980 to 1985, he acted in a variety of contemporary and classic theatre pieces, including the Broadway productions of Edward Albee's adaptation of Lolita and Eastern Standard.
+He told The New York Times that, as a gay man living in New York City in the time of the AIDS epidemic, he "went to so many funerals that [he] felt such a sense of obligation" to portray the character of a TV producer secretly living with AIDS in Eastern Standard.